maxton/gamepad-midi/README.md

 Use the left and right D-pad controlls to switch octaves.

-No velocity support or touchpad support, yet.
+No touchpad support, yet.
+I can't find touchpad data in any of the Xinput structs.

 ![screenshot](https://i.imgur.com/OO9ioMC.png)